AstroAir/QtForge/docs/architecture/system-design.md

 # System Design

-This document provides a comprehensive overview of QtForge's system architecture, design principles, and architectural patterns.
+This document provides a comprehensive overview of QtForge v3.2.0's system architecture, design principles, and architectural patterns, including the new multilingual plugin support and enhanced security features.

 ## Overview

-QtForge is designed as a modular, extensible plugin framework that enables the creation of sophisticated applications through composition of independent, reusable components.
+QtForge v3.2.0 is designed as a modular, extensible plugin framework that enables the creation of sophisticated applications through composition of independent, reusable components.
 The architecture emphasizes:

 - **Modularity**: Clear separation of concerns through plugin boundaries
 - **Extensibility**: Easy addition of new functionality without core changes
+- **Multilingual Support**: Native support for C++, Python, and Lua plugins
+- **Advanced Interfaces**: Support for IPlugin, IAdvancedPlugin, and IDynamicPlugin
+- **Enhanced Security**: Advanced sandboxing and policy validation
 - **Scalability**: Support for large numbers of plugins and complex workflows
 - **Reliability**: Robust error handling and fault isolation
 - **Performance**: Efficient resource utilization and communication